stephenh/stephenh.github.com/_posts/2008-12-01-going-live-on-emachines.markdown

 But who deploys webapps on $298 eMachines desktops?

-Pick a real server company and his point still applies, so no problem there--I'm just being an ass and pointing out the irony.
+Pick a real server company and his point still applies, so no problem there--I'm just being an ass.